Darthan184/Multi-Launchpad-SFS1/README.md

 You can only recover at the *currently selected* space center's  planet.
 So to recover the rocket after completing a challenge you need to ensure that the currently selected space center is the original space center.
 Note, you do get a 'Recover' button if you land at the currently selected space center's planet when it differs from the original, but it does not seem to affect the challenges.

 The "angle" field works as well as the "angle" field in Space_Center_Data.txt .
 It specifies the position of the space center but not its orientation, so if moved away from 90 the launch pad will appear tilted.
-It is best for to try and move it mot that a couple of degrees.
+It is best to try and move it no more that a couple of degrees.

+The space center screen sometimes looks a little odd, expecially for planets/moons without an atmosphere.

 ## Example

-For the default solar system:
+This is an Alternate_Space_Center_Data.txt for the default solar system.
+It defines alternate space centers for every planet and moon apart from Captured Asteroid, Deimos, Phobos and Jupiter.
+Each space center is enabled if the 'Land on <<planet>> and return safely' challenge has been accomplished.
+It should work at every difficultly.

 ```
 [